This post may contain affiliate links. Please read my disclaimer for more info.

-How I discovered this was through my financial counselling training.
-Most Accredited Financial Counselling Canada® designees go through the program to specifically become credit counsellors for non-profits.
-I’m probably one of the few designees who simply wished to get my credentials to become an independent fee-only financial counsellor.
+How I discovered this was through my financial counseling training.
+Most Accredited Financial Counselling Canada® designees go through the program to specifically become credit counselors for non-profits.
+I’m probably one of the few designees who simply wished to get my credentials to become an independent fee-only financial counselor.
 In any case, although the program goes through all aspects of financial planning, credit and debt are heavily focused on.
 To give you a taste, one of the books we were required to read was Credit for Canadians: Fix Your Own Credit Report, Protect Yourself from Identity Theft by Mike Morley (super exciting reading, let me tell you!).

 So, going back to why these “money gurus” shared in their books or TV shows that credit scores aren’t important.
 I don’t really know why they shared this misguided advice, I can only speculate.
 One theory is that they don’t trust the credit bureaus.
-They may feel it’s all a big racket which these bureaus getting paid by consumers to find out their credit scores, and also getting paid by creditors (financial institutions and credit/loan companies) as all creditors have to be a member of at least one credit bureau.
+They may feel it’s all a big racket in which these bureaus getting paid by consumers to find out their credit scores, and also getting paid by creditors (financial institutions and credit/loan companies) as all creditors have to be a member of at least one credit bureau.
 Or maybe they believe the credit bureaus are in cahoots with lenders in a big scheme to get more consumers to borrow, pushing more consumers into debt which obviously isn’t good.

 I’m not here to defend the credit bureaus.
 All I want to do is explain how the system works.
-And the system works by you getting scored by these credit bureaus based on past credit behaviour, which will determine if you will be approved for credit, how much credit you’ll be approved for and what kind of interest rate you’ll be offered.
+And the system works by you getting scored by these credit bureaus based on past credit behaviour, which will determine if you will be approved for credit, how much credit you’ll be approved for, and what kind of interest rate you’ll be offered.